macaba/OSHParkTool/README.md

 # OSHParkTool
-Renames CADCAM files produced by Proteus (Labcenter Electronics) to be compatible with the OSH Park uploader
+Processes CADCAM files produced by Proteus (Labcenter Electronics) into a ZIP file for upload to OSH Park.

+.NET 4.5.2 C# Console application